-AEL has a quota share agreement with AmTrust International Insurance Ltd (Bermuda), which is an indirect shareholder in AEL.
-In December 2017, AmTrust International Limited acquired 3,658,000 of the Ordinary Shares of AEL for £15m.
+AEL has intra-group loans and a quota share agreement with AmTrust International Insurance Ltd (Bermuda), which is an indirect shareholder in AEL.

 B.1.5 Adequacy of the system of governance

 The Board is satisfied that the system of governance of the Company is adequate to the nature, scale and complexity of the risks inherent in its business.